The city recently opened a new 25,440-square-foot city hall adjacent to the Police Department on Gorman Street, creating a centralized city campus.

 Designs and Floor Plans

-At its April 5 meeting, the City Council approved the following design plans and specifications:
+In April 2016, the City Council approved the following design plans and specifications:

 - Exterior Rendering [PDF]